masamiy/DataStoryTelling/content/2-Visuals.md

 This new York Times' swing history graph really impressess audience.
 "image/Swing_State.png"

+This word cloud is developed from Shakespeare masterpieces.
+"image/Word_Cloud.png"

 Edit the `_config.yml` to get your workshop website set up with the basics such as `title` and `author`.
 Check comments in the file for all the options!